 What does being “green” really mean?
-For many individuals its simple steps to help the environment for future generations.
-Here are a few tips to help on your way to becoming a green person.
+For many individuals, it’s simple steps to help the environment for future generations.
+Here are a few green cleaning tips to help on your way to becoming a green person.

 According to an article at sparkpeople.com,